Battle of Oshakan: Siege of the Etchmiadzin Monastery

 "The abode is strong with the protection of God, try to take it...".

 In the morning of 16 August, the Persian artillery began an intense shelling of the monastery.
 The cannonade was heard in the Russian camp at Dzhenguli, which greatly worried Krasovsky.
 Communication with the Russian camp was cut off.
 Several Armenians and Tatars who tried to break through from the camp to Etchmiadzin and from Etchmiadzin to the camp were captured by the Persians.
 Two of them had their eyes gouged out, two had their noses and ears cut off, and several people from them disappeared without a trace.
 However, Krasovsky received some information from four defectors from the Persian camp.
 The fugitive sarbazes reported that the Erivan sardar had given his word to Abbas Mirza to present him with the keys to Etchmiadzin in two days, and Abbas, for his part, promised the sardar to give all the Russian siege artillery for the Erivan fortress.
 This news was soon confirmed by melik Saak Agamalyan, who described in detail the plan of action of the Persian army.

 The adjutant provided Krasovsky with a provision ledger, according to which food in the monastery was running out.
 The latter immediately ordered the formation of a transport with ten days' provisions on ox carts.

-Siege of Echmiadzin Monastery

-In the event of an advance by Persian troops, Lieutenant General Krasovsky had been instructed by the commander-in-chief of the Separate Caucasus Corps, I. F. Paskevich, to attack the enemy with all forces (about 6,000 men).
-However, to aid the besieged monastery, Krasovsky decided to march with forces of about 2,000 men from his detachment.

-On 16 August at five o'clock in the afternoon, the detachment was lined up in front of their tents.
-Krasovsky, riding along the ranks, announced the order:

-The soldiers, removing their headgear, knelt for a farewell moleben.
-The officers, having venerated the cross, took their places.
-The priest of the Sevastopol Infantry Regiment, protopresbyter Father Timofey Mokritsky, having sprinkled the banners and the detachment with holy water, addressed the soldiers.
-In the camp at Dzhenguli remained a battalion of the Crimean Infantry Regiment, a half-company of engineers and 10 guns under the command of Major General E. A. Berkhman.